mage2tv/magento-cache-clean/readme.md

 # Magento 2 Cache Clean

+> "You know, hope is a mistake.
+If you can't fix what's broken, you'll, uh... you'll go insane." - Max Rockatansky

 A faster drop in replacement for `bin/magento cache:clean` with a file watcher.

 The file watcher automates selectively cleaning affected cache